-Jesper Just (born 1974 in Copenhagen, Denmark) is a Danish artist, who lives and works in New York, NY.
-From 1997 to 2003 he studied at the Royal Danish Academy of Fine Arts.
+Jesper Just (born 1974 in Copenhagen, Denmark) is a Danish artist, who lives and works in New York.
+From 1997 to 2003, he studied at the Royal Danish Academy of Fine Arts.

-Jesper Just uses film technology and installation strategies as vehicles to create work that addresses complex contemporary issues through open-ended visual narratives rich in detail and metaphorical import.
-Using a mixture of multiple video channels, sound installations, live performance and sculptural and architectural interventions.
-Just has works in over twenty-five museum collections internationally, such as Guggenheim Museum New York, Tate Modern London and MoMA Museum of Modern Art, New York.
+Just uses film technology and installation strategies as vehicles to create work that addresses complex contemporary issues through open-ended visual narratives rich in detail and metaphorical import, using a mixture of multiple video channels, sound installations, live performance and sculptural and architectural interventions.
+Just has works in over twenty-five museum collections, such as Guggenheim Museum in New York, Tate Modern in London and Museum of Modern Art in New York.

-His works have been shown throughout Europe and the United States, including: the Hammer Museum, Los Angeles, CA (2005), the Miami Art Museum, Miami, FL (2007); and the Witte de With in Rotterdam, The Netherlands (2007).
-His most recent exhibitions include: Romantic Delusions at the Brooklyn Museum, Brooklyn, NY, U-Turn, the Copenhagen Quadrennial in Copenhagen, Denmark, and the Liverpool Biennial in Liverpool, UK.
-His latest exhibition titled Servitudes was on show at the Palais de Tokyo in Paris, France from June 24th until September 13, 2015.
+His works have been shown throughout Europe and the United States, including at the Hammer Museum in Los Angeles (2005), the Miami Art Museum (2007) and the Witte de With in Rotterdam (2007).
+His exhibitions include Romantic Delusions at the Brooklyn Museum, U-Turn at the Copenhagen Quadrennial in Denmark and the Liverpool Biennial in the UK.
+Servitudes was on show at the Palais de Tokyo in Paris from June 24 to September 13, 2015.